Touffy/client-zip/README.md

 Any input object that has no size and no input will be treated as a folder, and a trailing slash will be added to its filename when necessary.
 Conversely, any input object that has a size or input (even an empty string) will be treated as a file, and the trailing slash will be removed if present.

 Usage of `predictLength` or the `metadata` option must be consistent with the actual input.
-For exampe, if `{ name: "file" }` is passed as metadata, client-zip will think it's an empty folder named "file/".
+For example, if `{ name: "file" }` is passed as metadata, client-zip will think it's an empty folder named "file/".
 If you then pass `{ input: "", name: "file" }` in the same order to `downloadZip`, it will store the contents as an empty file with no trailing slash ; therefore, the predicted length will be off by at least one.